eStorMlucas/Alura-PrimeiroHTML/README.md

 > 4) [Link for the 4°](https://cursos.alura.com.br/course/html5-css3-avancando-css)

 # Course Concept
-Basically is the same site being developed in the 4° courses
+Basically, the same site is being developed in this 4-course series.

 ## Major Knowledge
-- Basic's of HTML
+- Basics of HTML
 - Basics of CSS